wwwwwwwfang/wwwwwwwfang/README.md

    </a>

 </p>
-## 🛠 Technology Stack
+## 🛠 Technology Stack.
-a bit of lua
+a bit of lua,
 python